tindevelopers/api-blogwriting-python-gcr/README.md

 ## 🗄️ Database Schema

-The SDK includes a complete Supabase schema for content management:
+The SDK includes Supabase schemas for content management and generic recommendations.
+For integration metadata and recommendations (env-suffixed tables), see `supabase_schema.sql`.

 ```sql
 -- Blog posts with full SEO metadata